empowerd-cms/nyno/README.md

 # Extensions (commands) with JavaScript
-Extensions have been added to make otherwise impossible high performing tasks possible.
+Beyond any Linux Command you can also use JavaScript Extensions to make otherwise impossible high performing tasks possible.
 One example is high frequency logs that need a persistant TCP connection with Postgres (instead of using Bash commands that would open new TCP connection for each log):

 ```
 // extensions/nyno-log/command.js